PavaS279/Financial-Fortress/features-list.md

 ### 4. Insurance Policy Decoder
 - **AI-Powered Summarization:** Uses a Genkit AI flow to simplify complex insurance policy text from a document or pasted text.
-- **Simple Input:** Users can select the insurance type, provide key details, and ask specific questions.
+- **Detailed Input Form:** Users can upload documents, paste text, select insurance type, provide key details, and ask specific questions.
 - **Clear Summary:** The AI generates a user-friendly summary that highlights:
-    - A high-level **Policy Overview**.
+    - A high-level **Policy Overview** (status, coverage, premium).
     - Clear explanations of **What is Covered** and **What is NOT Covered**.
     - A step-by-step **Claim Process** guide.
     - An analysis of potential **Coverage Gaps**.